BaBingoBango/BaBingoBango/README.md

 *Optional: Imagine I'm giving you a firm handshake through the screen.*

-Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my personal programming projects and fun facts about myself available nowhere else!
+Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my [personal programming projects](https://github.com/BaBingoBango#-projects) and fun facts about myself available nowhere else!
+It's also where you can find my [contact information](https://github.com/BaBingoBango#-contact-information).

 > **Fun Fact No. 1**<br>
 > I don't like peanut butter.
 No, I'm not allergic.
 If this is too disturbing, please feel free to leave now and never